October 19, 2025 (1mo ago) — last updated October 28, 2025 (1mo ago)

 How to implement account-based personalization

-• Create account-specific content: build pages and case studies tailored to target industries.
+• Create account-specific pages and case studies.

 6. Referral Source Personalization